 Do I need to book things in advance for the Isle of Skye?

 In summer, yes.
 Book your accommodation as early as possible, and reserve dinner tables in advance in Portree and other towns.
 Specific activities like distillery tours at Talisker and boat trips should also be booked ahead.
-Car parks at popular spots like the Old Man of Storr and the Fairy Pools fill up early in the morning during peak season, so arrive early.
+Car parks at popular spots like the Old Man of Storr and the Fairy Pools fill up early in the morning during peak season, so plan an early start.

 How do I get to the Isle of Skye?